hardbyte/rpython-post/readme.md

         return self.chunk.constants[constant_index]
 ```

-Finally our first arithmetic operation `OP_ADD`, what it has to achive doesn't
+Finally our first arithmetic operation `OP_ADD`, what it has to achieve doesn't
 require much explanation: pop two values from the stack, add them together, push the result.
 But since a few operations all have the same template we introduce a layer of indirection -
 or abstraction - by introducing a reusable `_binary_op` helper method.